amandanagai/scavanger_hunt/README.md

-Note: This is a WIP
+*Note: This is a WIP.
+Not finished; was a way to explore the Google Maps API.

 Scavanger Hunt